 Morning registration opens at 0830 and closes at 0840.
-The register will be taken at 0830 or as soon after as is possible.
-Pupils arriving after the register has been taken and before it closes will be marked as Late by the person taking the register.
+Afternoon registration opens at 1255 and closes at 1335.
+Pupils arriving after the register has opened and before it closes will be marked as Late by the person taking the register.
 Pupils not present by the end of registration will be marked as 'N' by the person taking the register.
 Once parents have been contacted, the appropriate code will be used to replace the 'N' or, if the pupil subsequently arrives in school, as Absent (Unauthorised) - Code 'U'.
 This will be done as soon as practicable.
 Checks for unamended 'N' codes will be performed as part of management oversight.